refena/refena/documentation/redux.md

 ## Error handling

-Because every action is typed accordingly, you can easily handle errors like in any other Dart code.
+You can easily handle errors like in any other Dart code.

 It is important to notice that errors thrown in `after()` are not rethrown to the caller.